MarquezProject/marquez/examples/airflow/README.md

 ![](./docs/lineage-view-job.png)

-## Step 5: Troubleshoot Failing DAG with Marquez
+## Step 5: Troubleshoot a Failing DAG with Marquez

 In this step, let's quickly walk through a simple troubleshooting scenario where DAG `sum` begins to fail as the result of an upstream schema change for table `counts`.
 So, let's get to it!